Forward Brunswick to be formalized

 “We will facilitate discussion in a meaningful basis,” he said.
 “Everyone who has a stake in downtown Brunswick needs to be at the same table on a regular basis.”

 Downtown development will also be the topic of discussion Sept.
 25 with the presentation of Bringing it Home: A Panel Discussion on the Revitalization of Brunswick.
-The event, hosted by the Coastal Georgia Foundation, will be held at the College of Coastal Georgia conference center.
+The event, hosted by the College of Coastal Georgia, will be held at the college's conference center.

 The event, moderated by Bert Roughton, former senior managing editor at the Atlanta Journal Consititution, will feature a panel to discuss different aspects of the ongoing efforts to revitalize downtown Brunswick.

-The speakers are Jeff Clark, outreach director of Safe Harbor’s Street Beat, Mathew Hill, executive director of the Brunswick Downtown Development Authority, Michael Kaufman, manning member of Kaufman Development Group, Josh Rogers, president and CEO of NewTown Macon and Maggie Wilkes, owner of Maggie Mae’s Restaurant.
+The speakers are Tres Hamilton, CEO of Coastal Area Community Action Authority, Jeff Clark, outreach director of Safe Harbor’s Street Beat, Mathew Hill, executive director of the Brunswick Downtown Development Authority, Michael Kaufman, managing member of Kaufman Development Group, Josh Rogers, president and CEO of NewTown Macon and Maggie Wilkes, owner of Maggie Mae’s Restaurant.

 Registration is free and required.
-Got to coastalgeorgiaevents.evenbrite.com for information and to register.
+Go to coastalgeorgiaevents.evenbrite.com for information and to register.